Mick Aston: Personal life

 Aston was known for his "unfailing commitment and integrity", with his life being dominated by "old-fashioned idealism and loyalty".
 He was a vegetarian and a naturist, as well as an anarchist and an atheist.
-Describing himself as "a keen European", a friend of his noted that he "railed against right wing politics, reserving special venom for Margaret Thatcher, and fought against all manner of authority, including university paperwork, and most especially if it came in a uniform."
+Describing himself as "a keen European", a friend of his noted that he "railed against right-wing politics, reserving special venom for Margaret Thatcher, and fought against all manner of authority, including university paperwork, and most especially if it came in a uniform."

 His hobbies included gardening, pottery, astronomy, listening to classical music and cooking.
 He supported a number of charities and other causes, including Greenpeace, the Woodland Trust, Oxfam and Sightsavers International.
 He liked to live a private, hermit-like life, and once commented that "For some of the time I feel I could be a monk" but that he "couldn't cope with the celibacy."
 A self-described "solitary person", he found it somewhat annoying being a television celebrity and being recognised by members of the public.

-Aston had a son, James, and a stepdaughter, Kathryn, both children of his former partner Carinne Allinson, with whom he broke up in 1998.
+Aston had a son, James, and a stepdaughter, Kathryn, both children of his former partner Carinne Allinson, from whom he separated in 1998.
 He later entered into a relationship with landscape historian Teresa Hall, who survived him on his death.
 He lived in what he called "a rather grotty '60s bungalow" in Somerset.
-The reporter Steve Eggington visited Aston's home in 2008, where he noted that it was filled with "a labyrinth of books and maps, seemingly with different projects at different stages in each room."
+When reporter Steve Eggington visited Aston's home in 2008, he noted that it was filled with "a labyrinth of books and maps, seemingly with different projects at different stages in each room."

 Aston commented that throughout his life he suffered from poor health; he was afflicted with aspergillosis from the early 1980s, and was also asthmatic.
 He suffered a brain haemorrhage in March 2003, and was hospitalised for two weeks.
 The experience sent him into depression for eighteen months, during which time he read the autobiography of actress Jane Lapotaire, who had gone through the same experience, something which he believed aided his recovery more than anything else.